Skip to Main Content

 Collection Development Guidelines

 Resources in all formats that support teaching, research, and learning in the discipline of international relations are located primarily in or accessible online from the Dr. Joseph Medicine Crow Center Library for International and Public Affairs.
 The library collects in the major areas of emphasis of the discipline, including but not limited to, general theory and methodology of international relations, international political economy, defense and security studies, foreign policy analysis, terrorism and counter-terrorism, state-society relations, comparative politics, public diplomacy, and regional studies.
 Additional emphasis is given to collecting materials related to issues of globalization, foreign aid, non-governmental organizations [in support of the international documents collection], global disaster management, sustainable development, peace and conflict studies, all aspects of international human rights law [in collaboration with the Law Library], and economic development in emerging economies.
 Acquisition of materials related to international finance, global commodities trading, and the global labor market are collected in collaboration with the Business Library.
+Distinctive areas of strength that have evolved over time within the library's collections include human rights law, terrorism studies, European studies, nuclear non-proliferation, anarchism and social protest movements, civic engagement, and research related to regionalism, populism, and nationalism.
+Titles are sometimes purchased to further build these areas of distinctiveness.

 Materials are acquired in three ways: standing orders of books from specific publishers and in designated subject areas under the GOBI vendor profile, individually purchased titles [firm orders] from GOBI and other vendors, and donations.

-There are no geographical limitations regarding what is acquired, but specific emphasis is placed on acquiring research resources covering the international affairs of European countries in support of the European Union regional depository collection for Southern California.
+There are no geographical limitations regarding what is acquired, but a special emphasis is placed on acquiring research resources covering the international affairs of European countries in support of the European Union regional depository collection for Southern California.
 With the exception of international relations theory and ideology, materials examining issues within the past twenty-five years are covered in this collection development policy.
 Earlier works are generally not collected because they represent a transition from contemporary affairs to studies of history.
 With the exception of course textbooks, anthologies, and reprints of doctoral dissertations, scholarly materials of all types, including multimedia and online resources, are collected or made accessible.
 The collecting efforts emphasize materials either published in or translated to English.
-Materials in other languages are acquired very selectively in support of current curricular and research needs or items are accepted into the library's collection as transfers on a case-by-case basis from the East Asian Library and the Boeckmann Center for Iberian and Latin American Studies.
+Materials in other languages are only acquired selectively in support of current curricular and research needs or items are accepted into the library's collection as transfers on a case-by-case basis from the East Asian Library and the Boeckmann Center for Iberian and Latin American Studies.